pyDeprecate

 void(c, d)

-# call this function will raise deprecation warning:
+# calling this function will raise a deprecation warning:

 # The `PastCls` was deprecated since v0.2 in favor of `__main__.NewCls`.